data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 because it reflects an analysis that a data scientist in education would typically do.

-Using student-level data requires that the data scientist is either an employee of the school agency or that works under a memorandum of understanding (MOU) that allows her to access this data.
+Using student-level data requires that the data scientist be either an employee of the school agency or someone who works under a memorandum of understanding (MOU) that allows her to access this data.
 Without either of these conditions, the education data scientist learns about the student experience by working on publicly available datasets, almost all of which are aggregated student-level datasets.

-**Student-level Data for Analysis of Local Populations: Aggregate Data for Base Rate and Context.**
+**Student-level data for analysis of local populations: aggregate data for base rate and context**

 Longitudinal analysis is typically done with student-level data because educators are interested in what happens to students over time.
 So if you cannot